 The data recorded by my barometric altimeter is wrong, can I correct this?

 If you suspect that your elevation data is incorrect, you can request an elevation lookup on Strava.com.
 Click on the "Elevation?" text under the elevation statistic in the overview (shown below.)
 A dialogue pops up with a button to "Correct Elevation."
 This button will only appear for data collected with a barometric altimeter (or in rare cases where a previous automatic elevation correction failed.)
-If you change your mind, click the text again to revert back to the barometric data, this will require your activity to be reuploaded and you will lose any kudos/comments on that activity.
+If you change your mind, click the text again to revert back to the original distance.

 I don't see an option to correct my elevation.